Joaolfelicio/mobile-data-usage-reminder/README.md

 Unfortunately, seems like the European law that was enforcing this, got drawn back.

-That is why I created MobileDataUsageReminder.
+That is why MobileDataUsageReminder *was born*.

-In it's Core, it's a Job Scheduler, that will start at `6AM` and run each `30min` and will send you a reminder if your data usage percentage has reached a new level (each 10% from 0% to 100%).
+In it's Core, it's a Job Scheduler, that will start at `6AM` and run each `30min` and will send you a reminder if your data usage percentage has reached a new level (each 10%, from 10% to 100%).

 ### Logical Steps